dzapataHDI/nomemory/Programatically-populate-MySQL-Schema-with-arbitrary-test-data.md

 ## Generation Locations

-The `locations` table is mapped by the [Location.class]((https://github.com/nomemory/mockneat/blob/master/examples/net/andreinc/mockneat/github/hr/model/Location.java)).
+The `locations` table is mapped by the [Location.class](https://github.com/nomemory/mockneat/blob/master/examples/net/andreinc/mockneat/github/hr/model/Location.java).

-The ids for the locations will start from `1000` and the incrementor will be `100`.
+The ids for the locations will start from `1000` and the increment will be `100`.

-For generating the street name we will use a custom MockUnitString written from scratch.
+For generating the street name we will use a custom `MockUnitString` written from scratch.

 ```java
 // Generate Locations